w3c/wot-discovery/explainer/Explainer.md

 private security data (tokens, passwords, etc).
 - Definition of New Security Mechanisms: WoT Discovery uses existing security mechanisms to provide the necessary protection.
 It does not define new ones.
+- Discovering Thing Models: WoT Discovery currently focuses on distribution of Thing Descriptions, which describe actual instances of Things.
+Thing Models are a recent addition to the WoT architecture which permit the description of parameterized classes of Things.
+- Historical Data: WoT Discovery focuses on searching metadata (Thing Descriptions), not searching actual data or historical data returned from IoT devices.

+## Design Decisions and Limitations

+### No Required Query Language
+We considered three different query languages: JSONPath, XPath, and SPARQL.
+Unfortunately XPath, while it was recently extended to support JSON, does not yet have enough suitable implementations of version 1.3 supporting extension.
+SPARQL is
+suitable for semantic search but too heavy a requirement for small IoT hubs to make mandatory.
+We would have liked to make JSONPath mandatory as it is good mix of functionality and lightness but it is not yet standardized.
+An RFC is under discussion within IETF but the current draft JSONPath specification is missing some key features we need.

+In the long run (in a future specification cycle) we would like to add JSONPath as a required query language so for now we have only specified an optional interface for SPARQL 1.1 but made it optional.
+Interfaces for XPath 1.3 and JSONPath queries are provided but they are informational only.

+There are also use cases for small directories with static content (e.g. on IoT devices co-hosting a small, fixed set of Things) where a query language would be difficult to justify.

+### IDs
+The Thing Description specification includes optional IDs which are mapped onto the RDF @id.
+However, to support SPARQL queries, an @id is necessary in the information model.
+Therefore when an "anonymous" TD is registered with a Thing Description Directory, a temporary id is created that is local to the directory.

+### Everything is a Thing
+Directories maintain lists of Thing Descriptions but are also Things with their own Thing Description.

+The reason for this is the two-phase introduction/exploration process.
+There are introduction mechanisms that can only return a URL but cannot type that URL.
+A client would then not know whether the URL is pointing at a Thing Description or a directory.
+We resolved this by deciding that URLs returned by introduction mechanisms always point at Thing Descriptions, but Thing Descriptions for directories have a special @type value.

+### Static Directories
+The only required affordance in a Thing Description Directory is "things", which lists all the contents of the directory (with support for pagination, however, to deal with long responses).
+The ability to register, update, and delete Thing Descriptions in a directory is optional.

+The reason for this is to support the case of a small device that hosts multiple Things.
+For example, there exist "multisensors" that host multiple independent sensors for temperature, humidity, illumination, vibration, etc.  It is convenient for automation rules if each of these is modelled as a separate Thing.
+However, for self-description, the introduction URL needs to point at a single Thing Description.
+We considered adding a Thing Descriptions with links representing items in a collection, but settled on allowing small Thing Description Directories with static contents for this use case.

+### Thing Links
+We wanted to support "federated" directory services where a query can be distributed over a set of directories.
+SPARQL supports this feature but requires the set of federated directories to be given explictly in a query.
+For information modelling reasons, we wanted directories to also hold only a set of Thing Descriptions.
+In order for directories to refer to other directories for the purposes of federation, we support a special type of Thing Description, a Thing Link, whose purpose is to refer to another Thing Description at another location.
+This includes Thing Descriptions of directories, which are a kind of Thing.
+Then federated searches can be set up by following these Thing Links.
+We did not, however, make recursive searches automatic on the server side to avoid accidental or malicious exponential resource consumption.
+Instead the client needs to explictly request searches from linked directories, and also has to have access rights to such linked directories.

 ## Implementations
 Implementations are described in more detail in the WoT Discovery Implementation Report,